vanHeemstraSystems/typingmind/knowledgebase/resume/README.md

 # Resume

-- 17 Core Competencies To Put On Your Resume
+- 17 Core Competencies To Include On Your Resume
 - ...